Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 11. Haga clic en **Examinar** para especificar la ubicación en la que desea descargar los archivos de los resultados de la búsqueda.
 12. Haga clic en **Iniciar** para descargar los resultados de la búsqueda en el equipo.

-Cuando se complete el proceso de exportación, tendrá acceso a los archivos en la ubicación del equipo local donde se descargaron.
-Los resultados de una búsqueda de contenido se descargan en una carpeta con el nombre de la búsqueda de contenido.
-Los documentos de los sitios se copian en una subcarpeta denominada **SharePoint**.
-Los elementos del buzón se copian en una subcarpeta denominada **Exchange**.
+When the export process is complete, you can access the files in the location on your local computer where they were downloaded.
+Results of a content search are downloaded to a folder named after the Content Search.
+Documents from sites are copied to a subfolder named **SharePoint**.
+Mailbox items are copied to subfolder named **Exchange**.

-Consulte [Exportar resultados de búsqueda desde el Centro de seguridad y cumplimiento](https://docs.microsoft.com/microsoft-365/compliance/export-search-results) para obtener instrucciones detalladas paso a paso.
+Consulte [Exportar resultados de búsqueda desde el Centro de seguridad y cumplimiento](export-search-results.md) para obtener instrucciones detalladas paso a paso.

 ### <a name="downloading-documents-and-lists-from-sharepoint-online-and-onedrive-for-business"></a>Descargar documentos y listas de SharePoint Online y OneDrive para la Empresa

-Otra forma de exportar los datos de SharePoint Online y OneDrive para la Empresa consiste en descargar documentos y listas directamente desde un sitio de SharePoint Online o una cuenta de OneDrive para la Empresa.
-Tendrá que asignar los permisos para acceder a un sitio, ir al sitio y descargar el contenido.
-Vea:
+Another way to export data from SharePoint Online and OneDrive for Business is to download documents and lists directly from a SharePoint Online site or a OneDrive for Business account.
+You would have to get assigned the permissions to access a site, and then go to the site and download the contents.
+See:

 - [Descargar archivos y carpetas de OneDrive o SharePoint](https://support.office.com/article/download-files-and-folders-from-onedrive-or-sharepoint-5c7397b7-19c7-4893-84fe-d02e8fa5df05)
 - [Exportar listas de SharePoint a Excel](https://support.office.com/article/export-to-excel-from-sharepoint-bfb2ea48-6118-4fa9-abb6-cced9424e5d9)

-Para algunas solicitudes de interesado de exportación, le recomendamos permitir que los interesados puedan descargar contenido por su cuenta.
-Esto permite a los interesados ir a un sitio o carpeta compartida de SharePoint Online y hacer clic en **Sincronizar** para sincronizar todo el contenido o las carpetas seleccionadas de la biblioteca de documentos.
-Vea:
+For some DSR export requests, you may want to allow the data subject to download content themselves.
+This enables the data subject to go to a SharePoint Online site or shared folder and click **Sync** to sync all contents in the document library or selected folders.
+See:

 - [Permitir a los usuarios sincronizar archivos de SharePoint con el nuevo cliente de sincronización de OneDrive](https://docs.microsoft.com/sharepoint/let-users-use-new-onedrive-sync-client)
 - [Sincronizar archivos de SharePoint con el nuevo cliente de sincronización de OneDrive](https://support.office.com/article/sync-sharepoint-files-with-the-new-onedrive-sync-client-6de9ede8-5b6e-4503-80b2-6190f3354a88)